DirtBagXon/3zb2-zigflag/README.md

 more refined, just for fun.
 I was trying to keep the look and feel of the original deathmatch, but with a few bells and whistles.

 * Simple HUD enhancements.
+* Autospawn bots at level start.
+* Visual/Audio notifications to Flagholder.
+* Flagholder dogtag displayed on scoreboard.
 * Optional Flag respawn feature.
 * Optional Flagholder frag bonus.
+* Optional Flag sucks health from subdued holder.
+* Optional auto weapon switching on upgrade.
+* Optional identified generic gameplay fixes.
 * Optional respawn protection.
-* Spawn bots at a distance.
+* Optional spawn bots at distance.
-* Autospawn bots at level start.
-* Visual/audio notifications to Flagholder.
-* HUD Identification of player in the crosshair.
+* Optional HUD playerid.
-* Flagholder dogtag displayed on scoreboard.
+* Optional enhanced HUD.

 ..and many bugfixes was the final outcome of playing around with the code.